Chapter 6 of 11

 Remember These Truths

 2. Design expansion into your pricing.
-Usage-based models drive automatic expansion; seat-based requires sales.
+Usage-based models drive automatic expansion; seat-based requires sales effort.
+Choose your model based on the expansion behavior you want to incentivize.

 4. Customer Success drives expansion.
 Link health scores to playbooks.
-QBRs are expansion opportunities.
+QBRs are expansion opportunities when led with value, not sales pressure.

 With expansion systems in place, it's time to check if you're ready for hypergrowth.
 Next chapter: the Hypergrowth Readiness Assessment.